 EDUCATOR

-Teaching, designing lesson plans, and working with curriculum has a lot in common with making science media.
+Teaching, designing lesson plans, and working with students has a lot in common with making media.
 There’s no better way to learn a thing than by telling a story about it.
 And being able to tell a good story has really come in handy when creating educational frameworks for STEM content.

 Also, I was a National Park ranger at Jamaica Bay Wildlife Refuge along the coast in Queens, New York.
 I developed lesson plans, produced educational materials, and led classes about urban ecology and climate change for NYC school kids.
 I worked closely with park non-profit partners like the Jamaica Bay-Rockaway Parks Conservancy, too.